-This Regulatory Impact Statement has been prepared by the Department of Corrections in two parts.
+This revised Regulatory Impact Statement has been prepared by the Department of Corrections in two parts.
+This is a revised version of the Regulatory Impact Statement dated 21 November 2013.

 Part 1 provides an analysis of measures to reduce the risk of serious harm to the public posed by a small number of high risk sexual offenders and a very small number of very high risk violent offenders, who have completed a finite sentence but do not meet the criteria for a public protection order.